 Canford School has been recognized among the top schools in the country for pupil outcomes in A Level and GCSE examinations 2022 in the latest Times Parent Power report.

 Scholarships, Fees and Finance

-Payable in advance by the first day of each term.
+Fees are payable in advance by the first day of term.
 A monthly payment scheme, starting in July each year, is also available.

 Payable when pupil is entered (non-refundable)

 Payable in advance of entry; refundable on final bill but forfeit if the confirmed place is not taken up: £1,250